Location224 Northwest 13th Avenue, Portland, OR 97209, USA

 Project TeamBrad Cloepfil, Kyle Lommen, John Weil, Chris Bixby, Paul Kinley, Jeff Lee, Jake Freauff, Lorraine Guthrie, Brian Malady

-From the architect.
+Text description provided by the architects.
 The site for this project was within an abandoned warehouse that fills a city block.
 This allowed the Wieden+Kennedy advertising agency to occupy a single building for the first time in many years.
 The original 1908 building formed a solid, five-story masonry mass with little light - a perforated box filled with a gridwork of heavy timber and quartered by cruciform masonry walls.